 People already settled here in the 2nd millennium BC.
-The fortress city developed into a trading center on the Silk Road with once around 5,000 inhabitants.
+The fortress city developed into a trading centre on the Silk Road, with once around 5,000 inhabitants.
 Attempts to conquer Uplistsikhe failed for centuries.
 It was not until the 13th century that the Mongol ruler Ögedei Khan succeeded in taking and destroying the city.

 The houses are carved out of the “soft” rock, have columns and vaulted ceilings.
 Some of these dwellings even have a ceiling that imitates beams of a wooden roof.